grrowl/redux-scuttlebutt/THOUGHTS.md

   * and all actions which occur later, acoording to the timestamp.
 * Eventually *commit* as the application's state has been reliably propogated to peer(s)

+reducer history: [every,buttly,state]
+update history: [[every,0,0],[buttly,0,0],[action,0,0]]

+therefore:
+  lengths should always match (after dispatch?)

+- we save the state /before/ each actionable action
+- we reset to that state /before/ the new action^ and the following^ actions

 ### challenges: rewind and commit